freenode/web-7.0/content/news/2017-08-23-live-speakers.md

   Developer, Site Reliability Engineer at Yelp)
 - Errietta Kostala (Perl developer at FairFX London, keen open source contributor including Mozilla)
+- Maxigas (postdoctoral researcher at the Universitat Oberta de Catalunya and a fellow at Central European University)

 ## More to come...